Las Patronas: Support work migrants

 The group prepares between fifteen and twenty kilograms of rice and beans per day.
 They deliver about 300 lunches daily.
 When passing the Beast, they have approximately 15 minutes to throw the bags with food, as well as bottles of water, for migrants to catch them on the train.

 Members

-Norma, Bernarda, Rosa, Nila, Tere, Toña, Karla, Karina, Doña Tere, Julia, Pepe, Virginia, Uriel y Anahí Las Patronas.
+Norma, Bernarda, Rosa, Nila, Tere, Toña, Karla, Karina, Doña Tere, Julia, Pepe, Virginia, Uriel and Anahí comprise Las Patronas.